Miner Teachers College football team is shown in an archival photo. Photo: Courtesy of UDC.

 Campus Transformation Creates New Possibilities

-Fast-forward to 2025: UDC looks different.
+Fast-forward to 2025: UDC looks very different.
 The athletics department has stabilized, expanded, and modernized.
-The newly upgraded UDC Sports Complex with turf fields, stadium seating, lighting, and a significantly improved locker room setup represents one of the most substantial athletic infrastructure investments in decades.
+The newly upgraded UDC Sports Complex—with turf fields, stadium seating, lighting, and improved locker rooms—represents one of the most significant athletic investments in decades.

 For Pat Thomas, Associate Vice President of Athletics, the new facilities represent more than a cosmetic upgrade.
-They’re a signal of what UDC could become.
+They signal what UDC could become.

 “We’ve rebuilt our department the right way,” Thomas says.
 “We’ve expanded sports, improved compliance systems, and created an environment where student-athletes can succeed academically and athletically.
 That’s the foundation you need before you even think about football.”

 Thomas says conversations about football aren’t new—they resurface every few years.
-But the difference now, he explains, is that the university finally has the infrastructure and administrative systems to even consider the possibility.
+But now, he says, the university finally has the infrastructure and administrative systems to consider the possibility.

 “We’re not there yet,” he cautions, “but we’re closer than we’ve ever been.”

-Beyond the budget, any decision to revive football is legally bound by Title IX, the federal law requiring gender equity in college athletics.
-Since football teams carry large rosters, adding 80 or more male athletes would force UDC to simultaneously add new women’s sports or significantly expand existing programs to ensure the proportion of male and female athletes reflects the student body.
-“If you add 80 scholarship opportunities for men, you might need to add 80 for women.
+Since football teams carry large rosters, adding 80 or more male athletes would require UDC to expand women’s sports to meet Title IX requirements.
+The proportion of male and female athletes must reflect the student body.
+“If you add 80 scholarship opportunities for men, you might need to add 80 for women,” Thomas says.

 The greatest hurdle, however, remains financial.
-Restarting football means committing to a massive, long-term operating cost.
-According to recent data compiled on Division II athletics, the median annual institutional subsidy required to run an athletics program with football is estimated to be over $6 million.
-This funding must cover coaching salaries, equipment, travel for a roster of 80 to 100 athletes, and scholarships.
+Restarting football requires a massive, long-term financial commitment.
+According to recent Division II athletics data, the median annual institutional subsidy required to run an athletics program with football is estimated to be over $6 million.
+These costs include coaching salaries, equipment, travel for 80 to 100 athletes, and scholarships.

 Alumni Push: A Program Worth Fighting For

-Joe Lang, a former UDC football player and long-time athletics supporter, says the absence of the sport is a gap in the university’s culture.
+Joe Lang, a former UDC football player and long-time athletics supporter, says the absence of the sport leaves a gap in campus culture.

-Lang believes restarting the program would boost recruitment, strengthen alumni engagement, and give prospective student-athletes in D.C. access to an opportunity they currently have to leave the city to find.
+Lang believes restarting the program would boost recruitment, strengthen alumni engagement, and give student-athletes in D.C. an opportunity they currently must leave the city to find.

 “For a lot of kids growing up here, football is their pathway to college,” he says.
 “UDC should be part of that pathway.”

-Scott agrees.
+Scott agrees, saying a new generation deserves the same opportunity.
 The former captain says that a new generation deserves the same chance he had.

 “Football gave us purpose,” Scott says.
 “It gave a lot of young Black men an opportunity to stay in school, get degrees, and represent the District.”